Jang Ja-yeon: Death and later investigation

 Jang died by suicide.
-She was found hanging in her home in the Bundang District of Seongnam, Gyeonggi Province, on 7 March 2009.
+She was found in her home in the Bundang District of Seongnam, Gyeonggi Province, on 7 March 2009.
 During a phone call at 3:30 p.m. that afternoon, Jang had complained to her sister about the "overwhelming stress" she was under, saying that she "wanted to die".
-Having later been unable to reach her on the phone, Jang's sister returned to their shared home at 7:42 p.m. to find her body hanging from the stairway banister.
+Having later been unable to reach her on the phone, Jang's sister returned to their shared home at 7:42 p.m. to find her body.

 A police investigation concluded that her death was a suicide, and found no evidence of foul play.
 Jang is believed to have killed herself at around 4:30 pm.

 According to widespread South Korean entertainment news reports, it was believed that Jang claimed that her agent Kim Sung-hoon had regularly beaten her and forced her to sleep with a string of VIPs, including directors, media executives and CEOs.
 Kim Sung-hoon, who was in Japan, denied the accusations.
 It was unconfirmed that Jang wrote a 7-page note listing at least 31 names of media executives, CEOs, and directors that she claimed she was forced into having sex with.
 South Korean police have suppressed the full list.
 Later on, it was also reported that the 7-page note might not be written by Jang herself.

 The former manager of Jang's management agency, Kim Sung-hoon, was arrested in Tokyo, Japan in June 2009 for overstaying his visa.
 Korean police requested Kim's extradition on a warrant related to Jang's death.
 At the time of his arrest, Kim stated that he "committed a crime in South Korea and overstayed in Japan to avoid being arrested".
 Twenty figures were investigated by the police, resulting in seven prosecutions.
 Kim was sentenced to one year in jail, two years of probation and 160 hours of community service.